-Fig.\ref{hot_wire} shows the spatial arrangement of the components of the hot wire measurement system.
-The hot wire measurement system utilized products from Dantec Dynamics A/S company.
-For this experiment, the 55 P13 type of thermal wire probe was used.
-This probe is equipped with a 90\textdegree bend, with a hot wire diameter of 5 µm and a length of 1.25 mm.
-It causes minimal disturbance to the flow field and has a maximum response frequency of 90 kHz.
-The three-dimensional displacement device employs a helical micro-displacement principle, providing a resolution of up to 0.05 mm.
+Fig.~\ref{hot_wire} diagrams the spatial arrangement of components within the hot wire anemometry measurement system, using Dantec Dynamics A/S products.
+The experiment utilized the 55P13 thermal wire probe, featuring a 90° bend, a hot wire diameter of 5 µm, and a length of 1.25 mm.
+This design minimizes interference with the flow field and has a maximum response frequency of 90 kHz.
+The three-dimensional displacement device employs a helical micro-displacement tool, providing high-resolution measurements with a precision of 0.05 mm.

-Velocity measurements were conducted on the wake flow of three different experimental models: the original airfoil (0-0 model), the airfoil with added straight-edge (5-0F model), and three different airfoil models with serrated edges (5-XS, where X represents 1, 2, or 3).
-The arrangement and numbering of measurement points are shown in Fig.~\ref{measurement_locations}.
-Taking measurement point 12 as an example, its location is 2 mm downstream of the trailing edge in the pressure surface direction, offset by 2 mm.
-Other measurement points can be referenced using Fig.~\ref{measurement_locations}.
+Velocity measurements were conducted on the wake flow of three different types: the original airfoil (0-0 model), the airfoil with a straight edge (5-0F model), and three airfoil models with serrated edges (5-XS, where X is 1, 2, or 3).
+The arrangement and numbering of measurement points are depicted in Fig.~\ref{measurement_locations}.
+For instance, measurement point "12" is located 2 mm downstream of the trailing edge in the pressure surface direction, with a 2 mm offset.